-Title belts have always been props, but not until fairly recently have audiences come to grasp that fact.
+While a title belt has always been a prop, not until fairly recently have audiences come to grasp that fact.
 The championship belts are, at their core, a combination of zinc, electroplated metal (gold and/or nickel), and leather.
 But wrestlers took them seriously.
 So did fans.
-But now WWE has multiple copies of its titles: For house shows, for appearances, for shows broadcast on TV and the Network.
+Now WWE has multiple copies of its title belts: For house shows, for appearances, for shows broadcast on TV and the Network.
 And that’s not even counting the replicas fans can buy at merchandise stands or online.
 Titles were held up as a goal for a wrestler to reach–a reason to fight, a prize for which to contend.
 And so modern titles have lost some of their luster.
-The Ultimate Warrior once said that the WWE title was “just one more thing to carry” through the airport.
+The Ultimate Warrior once said that the WWE title belt was “just one more thing to carry” through the airport.
 But fans still remember when those title belts meant something–if not in the wrestlers’ eyes, at least in their own.

 That’s what I’ve learned about the title belts as I visit with Dave.
 I handle the belts with care, but what I’m really being gentle with are the memories I carry of Saturday nights at the Houston County Farm Center with my father, or Monday nights spent on the couch with my family or friends.
 These title belts still shine in my mind’s eye, in a time and place I’ve allowed to mellow and become perfect only in memory.
 I’ve discovered that these title belts are, in fact, pieces of history.
 I just didn’t expect them to be mine.